STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

   * Frequency.
 Make the most common level the first and so on.
   * Another variable.
 Order factor levels according to a summary statistic for another variable.
 Example: order Gapminder countries by life expectancy.

-First, we order continent by frequency, forwards and backwards.
-Motivated by the downstream need to make tables and figures, esp. frequency barplots.
+First, let's order continent by frequency, forwards and backwards.
+This is often a great idea for tables and figures, esp. frequency barplots.

 ```r